 Madelyn Dundon - Timeless Artist

-Her film work includes Daniel Roebuck's Getting Grace (2019), Lucky Louie (2023), and the upcoming The Ruse (TBD) from Writer/Director Stevan Mena.
-Miss Dundon was awarded Best Actress at the Northeast Film Festival for Getting Grace (2019).
+Her film work includes five feature films to date, multiple commercials, and short films.
+She plays the lead role in the following feature films with nationwide theatrical releases: Daniel Roebuck's Getting Grace (2018) and Lucky Louie (2023), Stevan Mena's The Ruse (2025), and the upcoming true story of Hazel (2025), from Canticle Productions.
+Miss Dundon was awarded Best Actress at the Northeast Film Festival for her performance as Grace in Getting Grace (2018).

-Miss Dundon performs and records with incomparable pianist Matt Asti in the duo, Two for Tea - part of the Satsuma Collective
+Miss Dundon performs and records as a solo artist, as well as with incomparable pianist Matt Asti in the duo, Two for Tea, and is signed with record label Satsuma Collective.

 Having studied privately under Laura Knoop Very while attending West Virginia University on a full fine arts scholarship, Miss Dundon's classical repertoire includes the French art songs of Mozart, Erik Satie, and Claude Debussy.